-Tesla was a remote-friendly company before the pandemic, which forced nearly all companies to embrace work-from-home.
-It was possible for our Web team to work from home and maintain the same level of quality and productivity as if we were in the office.
-This was possible because the decision to go remote was left up to each team and their immediate leadership.
+Tesla was a remote-friendly company long before the pandemic, which forced nearly all companies to embrace work-from-home nearly overnight.
+It was possible for our Web team to work from home and maintain the same level of quality and productivity as if we were in the office full-time.
+This was possible because the decision to go remote (or hybrid) was left up to each team and their immediate leadership.
+When it was time for "all-hands on deck" (to all be on-site), we all knew amongst ourselves — our team — and planned accordingly.
 Again, this was the case long before the COVID pandemic.

-There are so many products, features and initiatives we have successfully worked on and launched while working remotely, including a hybrid model of in-person and remote.
-We've been able to collaborate and communicate effectively, and we've been able to deliver on our commitments.
+There are so many products, features and initiatives we have successfully worked on and launched while either working remotely or under a hybrid model of in-person and remote.
+We've been able to collaborate and communicate effectively, and we've been able to deliver on our commitments under either model.
 We've been able to do this because we've been empowered to do what works best for our team and our work.
+However, this empowerment now seems to be a thing of the past.

 Implementing a blanket policy that takes away a teams empowerment to make a decision that best fits their needs is a terrible and reckless one.
 Among other things, having a lack of trust and taking away remote work options as we've had before, will hurt the company's ability to: